Khmer Empire: Economy and agriculture

 The ancient Khmers were a traditional agricultural community, relying heavily on rice farming.
 The farmers, who formed the majority of the kingdom's population, planted rice near the banks of the lake or river, in the irrigated plains surrounding their villages, or in the hills when the lowlands were flooded.
 The rice paddies were irrigated by a massive and complex hydraulics system, including networks of canals and barays, or giant water reservoirs.
 This system enabled the formation of large-scale rice farming communities surrounding Khmer cities.
 Sugar palm trees, fruit trees, and vegetables were grown in the orchards by the villages, providing other sources of agricultural produce such as palm sugar, palm wine, coconut, various tropical fruits, and vegetables.

 Located by the massive Tonlé Sap lake, and also near numerous rivers and ponds, many Khmer people relied on fresh water fisheries for their living.
 Fishing gave the population their main source of protein, which was turned into prahok – dried or roasted or steamed fish paste wrapped in banana leaves.
 Rice was the main staple along with fish.
 Other sources of protein included pigs, cattle, and poultry, which were kept under the farmers' houses, which were elevated on stilts to protect them from flooding.

+There is no clear evidence of monetized transactions during the Angkorian period until the 13th century, as barter was the main system of exchange.
+Envoy Zhou Daguan recorded in the 13th century on the use of rice, grain and Chinese coins for small transactions, cloth as another medium and lastly, gold and silver for the largest transactions.

 The marketplace of Angkor contained no permanent buildings; it was an open square where the traders sat on the ground on woven straw mats and sold their wares.
 There were no tables or chairs.
 Some traders might be protected from the sun with a simple thatched parasol.
 A certain type of tax or rent was levied by officials for each space occupied by traders in the marketplace.
 The trade and economy in the Angkor marketplace were mainly run by women.

 Zhou Daguan's description of the women of Angkor:

 The local people who know how to trade are all women.
 So when a Chinese man goes to this country, the first thing he must do is take in a woman, partly with a view of profiting from her trading abilities.The women age very quickly, no doubt because they marry and give birth when they are too young.
 When they are twenty or thirty-years-old, they look like Chinese women who are forty or fifty.

 The role of women in the trade and economy of Kambuja suggests that they enjoyed significant rights and freedom.
 Their practice of marrying early may have contributed to the high fertility rate and huge population of the kingdom.